 For World Refugee Day 2018, Douglas travelled to Sicily, Italy, with UNHCR to meet with survivors of the treacherous Mediterranean Sea crossing as well as families resettled through safe and legal pathways.
 Whilst there, he sat on the judging panel of an uplifting and inspiring refugee talent competition held in Catania’s main square.
 Previously, Douglas had travelled with UNHCR to the Greek island of Lesvos to meet refugees who made the perilous journey across the Aegean to seek safety in Europe.

-In 2016 Douglas visited our frontline work in Kurdistan Region – Iraq.
+In 2016, Douglas visited our frontline work in the Kurdistan Region of Iraq.
 In newly built camps he met with Iraqi families who had recently been forced to flee Mosul.
-In Erbil he met Syrian refugees and heard about the challenges of trying to survive and thrive in a new country having lost everything because of the conflict in Syria.
+In Erbil, he met Syrian refugees and heard about the challenges of trying to survive and thrive in a new country having lost everything because of the conflict in Syria.
 Douglas posted photos and stories from his time in Iraq on Instagram, and also spoke about his experiences on various media and digital platforms, including the BBC.